kimtaehyeong/EndoSLAM/README.md

 ### 3D Reconstruction and Evaluation Pipeline

+The main steps of the pipeline are Otsu threshold-based reflection detection, OPENCV inpainting-based reflection suppression, feature mathcing and tracking based image stitching and non-lambertion surface reconstruction.
+Feature point correspondences between frames are established using SIFT feature matching and RANSAC based pair elimination.
+To estimate the depth map, Tsai-Shah shape from shading approach was applied.
+This surface reconstruction method applies a discrete approximation of the gradients and then employs the linear approximation of the reflectance function in terms of the depth directly.

+The steps and output maps aligned with the ground truth scanned data are demonstrated below.
+Using that pipeline, RMSEs of 1.09 cm, 1.02 cm and 1.11 cm were obtained for Colon-IV, Small Intestine and Stomach-III trajectories, respectively.

 <p align="center">
 <img src='imgs/stitching3.png' width=620/>
 </p>

 **a** shows input image sequences from Colon-IV, Small Intestine and Stomach-III trajectories which were downsampled to 4 fps and given as input to Scale Invariant Feature Transform (SIFT), separately. **b** shows the final panorama view which was formed by aligning and blending all input images.
 Specularities are suppressed using inpainting function of OpenCV. **c** shows 3D scanner point cloud data for each organ in ply-format. **d** shows pixel-wise depth values for inpainted images which were predicted using shape from shading. **e** shows the matched area between reference and aligned cloud points by emphasizing it with white dots.
 Iterative Closest Point(ICP) was used to align the ground truth data and reconstructed surface after manually labelling a common line segment. **f** shows the cloud mesh distances in the form of heatmap with the bar displaying the root mean square error values in terms of cm for color space.
-The resultant RMSE values for Colon-IV, Small Intestine and Stomach-III are 1.09 cm, 1.02 cm and 1.11 cm, respectively.

 ### Image Modifications